Troops Rescue 15 Abducted Commuters in Kaduna

-Troops of Operation Safe Haven have rescued 15 commuters, abducted by bandits in Jagindi, Jema’a Local Government Area of Kaduna state.
+Troops of Operation Safe Haven yesterday rescued 15 commuters abducted by bandits in Jagindi, Jema’a Local Government Area of Kaduna State.

-The commissioner for Internal Security and Home Affairs, Samuel Aruwan, disclosed this in a statement on Monday in Kaduna.
+The state Commissioner for Internal Security and Home Affairs, Samuel Aruwan, disclosed this in a statement yesterday in Kaduna.

 Aruwan said the 15 persons were kidnapped from two vehicles in the area while on transit, adding that search and rescue operations were being sustained by troops in the area.